SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   (
     ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management")) OR "nationally determined contribution$"
-    OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund"
+    OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund" OR "adaptation financ*"
     OR
       (
         (